FlorianWilk/SpotMicroAI/README.md

 ![Parts](/Images/SpotMicroAI_FreeCad.png)

+Kim Deok-Yeon has updated his model for use with CLS6336HV-Servos.
+I will keep using the MG996R-Servos because they are cheaper and i expect unwanted behaviours and servo-crashes for the first stages.

 ### NVIDIA Jetson Nano

 The Brain of all this is the NVIDIA JetsonNano.
 It has a 16 Channel PCA9685 I2C-Servo Driver connected, which is used to control the servos.
 The IMU (GY-521) is also connected via I2C and provides roll and pitch angles of the Robot.